FinOps Center

 Approve or Block

-The model has an approved Business Request, but CUR shows usage in an account or region not included in the original approval.
+The model has an approved Business Request, but CUR shows usage in an account or region not included in the original approval boundary.
+The approval scope has been exceeded.

 FinOps Lead inline action